dreamportdev/Osdev-Notes/01_Build_Process/02_Boot_Protocols.md

     # Boot Protocols

 A boot protocol defines the machine state when the kernel is given control by the bootloader.
 It also makes several services available to the kernel, like a memory map of the machine, a framebuffer and sometimes other utilities like uart or kernel debug symbols.

-This chapter covers 2 protocols _Sultiboot 2_ and _Stivale 2_:
+This chapter covers 2 protocols _Multiboot 2_ and _Limine Protocol_:

 * _Multiboot 2_ supercedes multiboot 1, both of which are the native protocols of grub.
 Meaning that anywhere grub is installed, a multiboot kernel can be loaded. making testing easy on most linux machines. _Multiboot 2_ is quite an old, but very robust protocol.

-* _Stivale 2_ (also superceding stivale 1) is the native protocol of the limine bootloader.
-Limine and stivale were designed many years after multiboot 2 as an attempt to make hobbyist OS development easier. _Stivale 2_ is a more complex spec to read through, but it leaves the machine in a more known state prior to handing off to the kernel.
+* _Limine Protocol_ (it was preceded by Stivale 1 and 2) is the native protocol of the Limine bootloader.
+Limine and Stivale protocols were designed many years after Multiboot 2 as an attempt to make hobbyist OS development easier. _Limine Protocol_ is a more complex spec to read through, but it leaves the machine in a more known state prior to handing off to the kernel.

-Recently limine has added a new protocol (the limine boot protocol) which is not covered here.
-It's based on stivale2, with mainly architectural changes, but similar concepts behind it.
+The Limine protocol is based on Stivale2 (it was covered in earlier version of this book), with mainly architectural changes, but similar concepts behind it.
 If familiar with the concepts of stivale 2, the limine protocol is easy enough to understand.

 All the referenced specifications and documents are provided as links at the start of this chapter/in the readme.

 ## What about the earlier versions?

-Both protocols have their earlier versions (_multiboot 1 & stivale 1_), but these are not worth bothering with.
+Multiboot protocol has an earlier verison (_Multiboot 1_), while the limine prorocol was preceded by a different protocol, the _Stivale 1/2_. but in both cases. they are not worth bothering with.
 Their newer versions are objectively better and available in all the same places.
 Multiboot 1 is quite a simple protocol, and a lot of tutorials and articles online like to use it because of that: however its not worth the limited feature set we get for the short term gains.
-The only thing multiboot 1 is useful for is booting in qemu via the `-kernel` flag, as qemu can only process mb1 kernels like that.
+The only thing `multiboot 1` is useful for is booting in qemu via the `-kernel` flag, as qemu can only process mb1 kernels like that.
 This option leaves a lot to be desired in the `x86` emulation, so there are better ways to do that.

 ## Why A Bootloader At All?